eckyputrady/livelog/README.md

 ## Overview

-LiveLog helps you log your activities throughout the day.
-It is a much simpler version of [toggl](https://toggl.com/).
+LiveLog helps you improve your productivity.
+You log your activities and tag them appropriately for you to review overall at the end of the day.
+It is a much simpler version of [toggl](https://toggl.com/) in which you don't start & stop the timer, you will always be logging.
+Time. is. precious.

-And is actually a project for me to experiment with Haskell & Docker.
+This is also a project for me to experiment with new technologies:

+1. [CycleJS](http://cycle.js.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom), and [MaterializeCSS](http://materializecss.com/) - for the client side
+2. Haskell & [Scotty](https://hackage.haskell.org/package/scotty) - for the backend side
+3. Docker for Infrastructure as Code

 ## Setup